 Well, you see it like that, but the bank don’t!

-A bank takes money from different people, keep it safe for them, give them the freedom to take it back whenever they want, wherever they are, and take a monthly fee (and other fees per transactions) as a reward.
+A bank takes money from different people, keeps it safe for them, gives them the freedom to take it back whenever they want, wherever they are, and takes a monthly fee (and other fees per transaction) as a reward.
 But, a bank can not operate and pay employees with the money it gets from these fees.
-So to generate more money, the bank takes customer’s money and invest it in other projects and make profit from these investments.
+So, to generate more money, the bank takes customer’s money and invests it to make profits from these investments.

 To know in which center you belong, you usually need to ask for something.
 In the case of software engineers, you can ask for an extra monitor.

 If you’re in a profit center, things are a little different.
-The company will generally ask you: “will this make you more productive?“, if your response is Yes.
-Then the company will think: “If this employee is more productive with an extra monitor, this means we’ll generate more profit!“.
+The company will generally ask you: “will this make you more productive?“.
+If the response is Yes, then the company will think: “If this employee is more productive with an extra monitor, this means we’ll generate more profit!“.
 And you will probably walk with an extra monitor or get one in the next few days.

 It’s crucial to know in which center you are so you can adjust your expectations correctly.
-If you’re in a cost center, don’t expect to get big raises or a higher salary that’s keep growing every year.
+If you’re in a cost center, don’t expect to get big raises or a higher salary that keeps growing every year.
 If your friend is making more money elsewhere and growing fast, maybe they are in a profit center.